Contesting a Will – Improper Conduct Of Executors

 If you are currently involved in a dispute with an executor of a Will in which you are jointly executing or are a beneficiary you will need to make your claim within 6 months of the grant of probate.
 However the rules are tight so it is advisable to make your claim as early as possible.
 Make sure that you seek the help of a solicitor who specialises in Executor Disputes who will be able to advise you on your options.

-Our Trustee and Executor Disputes Experience
+Our Executor Disputes Experience

 Our team has the expertise you need.
 We regularly run contested probate and inheritance act claims, including executors disputes, both locally throughout Wiltshire, Hampshire, Somerset and Dorset as well as nationally throughout England and Wales, from our four offices in Salisbury, Andover, Fordingbridge and Amesbury.
+We also act on behalf of clients who want to contest a power of attorney – whether it’s a Lasting, General or Enduring Power of Attorney.

 Whatever the cause, executor disputes can prove tricky and worse still, can cause real and lasting divisions between friends and family – probably the very last thing in the world that the deceased wanted.
 Turning this kind of dispute into a legal case should only ever be a last resort.